 Design is getting more functional, especially in digital services, but it’s not about outdated spreadsheet design with which we are so familiar in banking.
 It’s about the science of meeting customer needs in a digital space: tasty elements and forms, clear icons, small copy and frictionless flow.
 In order to ensure that, banking design should switch from static to dynamic by implementing rich micro-interactions based on descriptive animation.

-10. Mobile first is transforming into omni-channel UX
+10. Transform mobile-first into omni-channel UX

 Banking UX Design Don'ts